Tesla Model X practicality and boot space

 - 4Electric motor, drive & performanceThe Tesla Model X sets the benchmark for performance in an electric SUV, even if a Jaguar I-Pace is more fun

-- 6Practicality & boot space - currently readingThe Tesla Model X is huge inside and can be specified with three different seating configurations
+- 6Practicality & boot space - currently readingThe Tesla Model X is huge inside and can be specified with one of three different seating configurations

 - 7Reliability & safetyThe Tesla Model X boasts great results in crash testing and about the most advanced safety aids going, but build quality is a concern